MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableDnsParsing
-Removes whether to disable inspection of DNS traffic that occurs over a UDP channel.
+Indicates that the cmdlet removes whether to disable inspection of DNS traffic that occurs over a UDP channel.

 ```yaml
 Type: SwitchParameter